lvphj/epydemiology/README.md

 The following functions are available:

-1. To select matched or unmatced case-control data:
+1. To select matched or unmatced case-control data (without replacement):

 ```python
 myDF = epy.phjSelectCaseControlDataset()